 We try to answer these questions — and more — in episode 8 of Clear and Present Danger: The Hounds of God.

-His successor, Innocent III, steps up the Inquisition in 1199 when he makes heresy a crime akin to high treason.
-In 1208, he calls for a crusade on the Cathars and between 10,000 and 15,000 are massacred in the city of Beziers.
+Innocent III steps up the inquisition in 1199 and makes heresy a form of high treason.
+In 1208, the pope orders a crusade on the Cathars and between 10-15,000 are massacred in the town of Beziers.

-In 1231, Pope Gregory IX orders Dominicans in the German city of Regensburg to “seek out diligently those who are heretics or are infamed of heresy”.
-From 1231, heretics are burned to death at the stake.
+In 1231, Pope Gregory IX orders Dominicans in the German city of Regensburg to “seek out diligently those who are heretics or are inflamed of heresy”.
+An increasing number of people are burned to death in the following decade.

 1415: The execution of Jan Hus